Tiledesk/tiledesk/helm/README.md

 ## Ingress

 The default Tiledesk Ingress is configured whitout the hostname, so the rule applies to all inbound HTTP traffic through the IP address specified.
-There are other ingress host in the configuration but they are disabled by default.
+There are other ingress hosts in the configuration but they are disabled by default.
 See the values.yaml file.

 # Other configurations (Optional)